 Boards of foundation trusts and trusts face a range of complex challenges and demands.
 NHS Providers has a vital role in supporting boards as they respond to a challenging policy and financial environment.Find out more

-NHS provider boards are developing new models of care and ways of working together to meet present and future challenges, improve care quality and deliver sustainable services in a tough financial context.Find out more
+NHS provider boards are developing new ways of working together and delivering care to meet present and future challenges, improve care quality and deliver sustainable services in a tough financial context.Find out more

 Sustaining high quality care in financially restricted times is a critical concern for all trust boards and clinicians.
 NHS Providers supports our members to deliver effective leadership and assurance that supports continuous improvement in quality of care, and provides practical tools and resources for trusts to share and spread best practice.Find out more

-Proportionate, risk-based regulation is crucial to building public confidence in the NHS.
-It involves multiple organisations holding NHS providers to account for quality of care, finance and governance.
-As well as ensuring the sector works in the best interest of patients, by promoting patient choice and integrating services.Find out more
+Proportionate, risk-based regulation plays an important role in building public confidence in the NHS.
+Two main regulators hold NHS providers to account for the quality of care they deliver and how they are run.
+NHS Improvement also ensures that the sector works in the best interests of patients by promoting patient choice and integrating services to provide seamless care.Find out more

 NHS Providers is the national representative for NHS foundation trusts and trusts, setting out their views on the issues and priorities for the sector.
 We do this by working with the government, NHS public bodies, parliamentarians and a wide range of stakeholder organisations.Find out more